 - No, you can’t apply for an e-bike incentive yet.
-The program will launch in the second quarter 2023, and applications will open then.
+The program is expected to launch statewide in the second half of 2023 and applications will open then.
 We will announce the launch date as far in advance as we can.

 - The pilot program is limited to Californians living at or below 300% of the federal poverty level.

 - The voucher amount will likely be $1,000, with an extra $750 for a cargo or adaptive bike, and $250 additional for people below 225% FPL or living in a disadvantaged census tract.

 - Incentives are limited to one per person.
 There is no limit per household.

 - There are many local e-bike incentive programs.
 Visit our e-bike page for a full list.

 What is California’s E-Bike Incentive Project?

 The Electric Bicycle Incentives Project is a $10 million program to provide vouchers to California residents to help them afford an e-bike.
 CalBike advocated for the budget allocation, which passed in 2021 and funds the pilot project.
 CARB has

 The project will distribute $7.5 million in incentives, with $5 million reserved for high-priority applicants (those at or below 225% of the poverty line or living in a disadvantaged or polluted community.)

 CARB has an additional $3 million in funding that will go to fund additional vouchers.